 however, this treatment procedure is not recommended for subterranean termites.
 Subterranean termite colonies -

-termite colony's; because colony location for subterranean termites is unknown.
-Drywood termite colonies are
+termite colony, because colony location for subterranean termites is unknown.
+Drywood termite colonies are located

-located within the wood that is being attacked, therefore, elimination of the entire colony is possible by either
+within the wood that is being attacked, therefore, elimination of the entire colony is possible by either injection

-injection treatments or wood removal.
+treatments or wood removal.
 A subterranean termite colony's location is always an unknown.
-The
+The Subterranean

-Subterranean termite colony can be underneath the structure, out in the yard, or as far away as 250 feet (exception
+termite colony can be underneath the structure, out in the yard, or as far away as 250 feet (exception being

-being Formosan termite colonies or carton's which can be found within a wall cavity).
-If a localized or spot treatment
+Formosan termite colonies or carton's which can be found within a wall cavity).
+If a localized or spot treatment is

-is performed, then it is possible that the colony will simply move to another location within the same structure.
-If
+performed, be aware that the colony can simply move to another location within the same structure.
+If localized

-localized treatment methods are utilized, then periodic inspections of the rest of the structure are recommended.
+treatment methods are utilized, periodic inspections (of the structure) are recommended.
+Localized treatments for

 Serving: Albuquerque, East Mountains,